3 minute read

 At the top of the results list, you can see the date and time the data was drawn.

-The results themselves have three columns: Name, Shares eligible for cleanup, and Shares not eligible for cleanup.
+The results always contain at least these three columns: Name, Shares eligible for cleanup, and Shares not eligible for cleanup.

 Comments